-The integrated assembler incorrectly fails to automatically set the minimum alignment requirement for a user-defined executable section based on the target instruction set.
+The integrated assembler incorrectly fails to automatically set the minimum alignment requirement for a user-defined executable section to 4 bytes.
 Instead, it incorrectly always sets the minimum alignment requirement to 1 byte.

-For example, the integrated assembly incorrectly sets the alignment to 1 byte .text.func in the following:
+For example, the integrated assembler incorrectly sets the alignment to 1 byte .text.func in the following: